TheRealFREDP3D/Gemini-Code-Assist-PR-Poetry/README.md

 # Use only local Ollama models for LLM processing
 python get_new_flowers.py --ollama

+# Specify the LLM model to use
+python get_new_flowers.py --model="gemini/gemini-1.5-flash"

 # Run in interactive wizard mode
 python get_new_flowers.py --wizard